SRvSaha/CoWinVaccineSlotFinder/README.md

 # Real-Time Co-WIN Vaccine Slot Finder - *We Find Your Shot!*

-Software to fetch the available slots & book the appointment for COVID-19 Vaccination using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/)
+Cross-Platform Software to fetch the available slots & book the appointment for COVID-19 Vaccination using the [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/)

 [![LatestRelease][release-shield]][release-version-url]
 [![Downloads][downloads-shield]][downloads-url]